ashur/pug/README.md

 ## Under the hood

 Okay so but what is Pug doing when it updates?
+Great question.
 In order of operations:

 ### SCM

-If a project is using Git, `pug update` runs two commands:
+If a project is using Git:

 ```bash
 git pull